snudatalab/Delta-PU/README.md

 # Delta-PU: Dual-level Meta-reweighting for Positive-Unlabeled Graph Classification

-This is the official implementation of **Delta-PU** (*Dual-level Meta-reweighting for Positive-Unlabeled Graph Classification*), submitted to ICDM 2025.
+This is the official implementation of **Delta-PU** (*Dual-level Meta-reweighting for Positive-Unlabeled Graph Classification*), submitted to WWW 2026.

 ---